On the Visibility of Alternating +Achiral Knots: Abstract

 \section{Abstract}

-This paper in devoted to the study of prime alternating $+$achiral knots.
-In the case of arborescent knots, we prove that the symmetry is visible on some (non necessarily minimal) projection and that it is realized by a diffeomorphism of order 4.
-In the general case (i.e arborescent or not), if the achiral prime alternating knot has no minimal achiral projection, it is necessarily $+$achiral and its order of achirality is equal to 4; this is related to a Conjecture of Kauffman-Jablan.
+This article is devoted to the study of prime alternating +achiral knots.
+In the case of arborescent knots, we prove in +AAA Visibility Theorem 5.1, that the symmetry is visible on a certain projection (not necessarily minimal) and that it is realised by a homeomorphism of order 4.
+In the general case (arborescent or not), if the prime alternating knot has no minimal projection on which +achirality is visible, we prove that the order of +achirality is necessarily equal to 4.